 Kiye hue…”

-Discovering Gulzar’s cinema – like many non-native speakers of Hindi – happened to me in reverse order.
-Beginning with his last two films Hu Tu Tu and Maachis, I opted for films purely on instinct or on testimonials from credible sources.
-Today, having watched most of his films (except probably the controversial Libaas), I get his directorial language.
-In contemporary cinema, I miss the silences, the pauses, and balanced emphasis and non-emphasis on dialogues, the studied production design, warm subtexts, and contextual shock value – all of which were predominant in a Gulzar-esque universe.
+Discovering Gulzar’s cinema, like many non-native Hindi speakers, happened to me in the reverse order.
+I began with his last two films, Hu Tu Tu and Maachis.
+Today, having seen nearly all his films (except the controversial Libaas), I understand his directorial language.
+In contemporary cinema, I miss the silences, the pauses, the deliberate play of emphasis and restraint in dialogue.
+From the meticulous production design to the warm emotional undercurrents and contextual jolts, the hallmarks of a Gulzar universe have been missing since he stopped directing.